 Friday June 11, 1999 Day 1

-We cast off at 1000, breaking last year’s record for early departure from Glyfada The wind was a light 10-15 knots (knots) breeze from the WSW, not strong enough to support our heavy weather sails, so we are motor-sailing.
-Never mind, just being in the Thetis with her sails up is exciting enough.
+We cast off at 1000, breaking last year’s record for early departure from Glyfada.
+The wind was a light 10-15 knots (knots) breeze from the WSW, not strong enough to support our heavy weather sails, so we motor-sailed.
+Never mind, just being in the Thetis with her sails up was exciting enough.

 We arrived in Vourkari [37° 40' N 24° 19.5' E], Kea or Tzia at 1530 having covered 34.9 M. We anchored offshore without any problems.
 I assembled the zodiac.
-It seems that a rod which connects two sections of the wooden floor is missing.
-Nevertheless, the rest of the zodiac is fine and so is the Yamaha outboard.
+It seemed that a rod which connects two sections of the wooden floor was missing.
+Nevertheless, the rest of the zodiac was fine and so was the Yamaha outboard.

 Saturday June 12, 1999 Day 2

 After waking up, I started ordering the charts under the chart table.
 Everything, I mean everything, was in the wrong place.
 When I had left Greece in early May, the painters were scraping all the woodwork inside the cabin and in order to do so, had moved things around.
 When they finished they did put everything away again, but, of course, they could not possibly remember where.
 The charts were under the chart table all right, but they were completely scrambled.
 It will take many days to put everything back in its place.
 Fortunately I did have a computerized inventory arranged by location.
 Also, most of the cabinets, while they were clean, were full of saw dust from all the sanding.